Krish-2114/collat-ai/README.md

 npm start
 ```

 `npm start` is a fully automated bootstrap.
-It runs `scripts/bootstrap-dev.mjs` which handles the entire setup sequence — creating the Python virtual environment, installing Python dependencies from `requirements-api.txt` (the slim inference-only bundle, no PyTorch training stack required), running `npm install` across all workspaces, and then launching the FastAPI server and Vite frontend concurrently with colour-coded terminal output.
+It runs `scripts/bootstrap-dev.mjs` which handles the entire setup sequence — creating the Python virtual environment, installing Python dependencies from `requirements-api.txt`, running `npm install` across all workspaces, and then launching the FastAPI server and Vite frontend concurrently with colour-coded terminal output.

 ### macOS / Linux / Git Bash